profi200/open_agb_firm/README.md

 SELECT+Y - Dump screen output to `/3ds/open_agb_firm/texture_dump.bmp`
 * If the screen output freezes, press HOME to fix it.
 This is a hard to track down bug that will be fixed.

-X+UP/DOWN - Adjust screen brightness up or down by `backlightAdjustment` units
+X+UP/DOWN - Adjust screen brightness up or down by `backlightSteps` units.

-X+LEFT - Turn off display
+X+LEFT - Turn off LCD backlight.

-X+RIGHT - Turn on display
+X+RIGHT - Turn on LCD backlight.

 Hold the power button to turn off the 3DS.